diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

 ### Factory function and Object.assign

-Most simple way is to use Factory function.
+Most simple way is to create multiple objects is to use a function.

-Factory function is a function that returns an object.
+ A function that returns an uniform object is called a Factory function .

 **Factory function doesn't allow prototype inheritance** - you cannot inherit the methods from the factory function.